cdeck95/cdeck95/README.md

 - **[Disc Rescue Network](https://discrescuenetwork.com)**: A scalable lost and found platform for disc golf courses, automating inventory management and text notifications.
 Built with ReactJS, TypeScript, and a Python backend, using Docker and AWS Elastic Beanstalk for deployment.
 - **BestBet**: A cross-platform mobile app built in C# using Xamarin, leveraging an odds-API to provide the best betting odds.
 It includes AWS Lambda functions and user authentication via AWS Cognito.
 - **LinkUp**: A mobile app for iOS and Android that integrates with a python API and various AWS Lambda functions.
 It features user authentication via AWS Cognito.
 The app will generate "profiles" linked to QR codes that include details/links to your social media accounts.
 Fully customizable and sticky.
 Once you share a profile with someone, the "business card" will be updated in real-time when accounts are modified.
-- **FuryOfTheFur**: Web application integrated with Web3 technologies, offering an NFT Dashboard with minting, burning, and more.
+- **Fury Of The Fur (FOTF)**: Web application integrated with Web3 technologies, offering an NFT Dashboard with minting, burning, and more.
 Built with ReactJS, TypeScript, and deployed through Netlify.

 ## 🛠 Skills & Technologies